 Warby Parker: Disrupting the Eyewear Industry

-Pivotal Things to sleep on from Warby Parker
+Pivotal Takeaways from Warby Parker

 - Business Model: Because Warby Parker sells its products directly to customers, it is able to offer premium products at lower prices.